Predicting Networks Before They Happen: Experimentation on a Real-Time V2X Digital Twin: Introduction

 \section{Introduction}

 Connected and automated vehicles are pushing wireless networks to operate increasingly close to their physical limits, both in terms of reliability and reaction time.
-Safety critical \gls{v2x} applications such as collision avoidance, cooperative perception, and automated intersection management require the network to reason not only on the current state of the environment, but also on how positions and channels will evolve in the immediate future, from tens of milliseconds to a few seconds ahead~\cite{11038674}.
+Safety critical \gls{v2x} applications such as collision avoidance, cooperative perception, and automated intersection management require the network to reason not only about the current state of the environment, but also on how positions and channels will evolve in the immediate future, from tens of milliseconds to a few seconds ahead~\cite{11038674}.
 This is precisely the promise of \glspl{ndt}: a software replica of the physical system, continuously synchronized with live data, that can be queried to evaluate “what–if’’ situations before they affect real users~\cite{9839640}.
-Despite significant progress, most existing \glspl{ndt} operate in an essentially \emph{offline} fashion.
+Despite significant progress, most existing \glspl{ndt} operate in an essentially \emph{offline} manner.
 High–fidelity ray tracing, realistic mobility engines, and multi-RAT protocol stacks are routinely used to obtain accurate performance evaluations, but without strict timing constraints, simulation runs may take seconds, minutes, or even hours to complete.
-This is acceptable for design-time analysis, but incompatible with a reactive or predictive \gls{dt}, where results must be delivered within the tight latency budget~\cite{9429703} imposed by \gls{v2x} applications, as an example.
-If the twin answers too late, vehicles will have moved, the channel will have changed, and any recommended action may already be obsolete or even unsafe.
+This is acceptable for design-time analysis, but incompatible with an online, predictive \gls{dt}, for which results must be delivered within the tight latency budget~\cite{9429703}, for example as imposed by \gls{v2x} applications.
+If the twin delivers its prediction too late, vehicles will have moved, the channel will have changed, and any recommended action may already be obsolete or even unsafe.
 Two recent platforms partially address this gap.
-The \emph{Tokyo Mobility \gls{dt}}---from here on referred to as Mobility DT---developed by the Institute of Science Tokyo, Japan~\cite{10443037} provides a detailed 3D reconstruction of the Ookayama Campus area in Tokyo, Japan supporting real or replayed trajectories and enabling realistic urban-scale mobility scenarios.
-Conversely, \emph{VaN3Twin}~\cite{pegurri2025van3twinmultitechnologyv2xdigital} extends the ms-van3t/ns-3 framework~\cite{ms-van3t-journal-2024} by integrating Sionna RT~\cite{sionna} in-the-loop, thereby enabling deterministic ray-traced channel prediction and the implementation of \gls{its} protocols over full-stack realizations of multiple \glspl{rat}.
+The \emph{Tokyo Mobility \gls{dt}}---from here on referred to as Mobility DT---developed by the Institute of Science Tokyo, Japan~\cite{10443037} provides a detailed 3D reconstruction of the Ookayama Campus area in Tokyo, Japan.
+It supports both real-time and replayed trajectories enabling realistic urban-scale mobility scenarios.
+Conversely, \emph{VaN3Twin}~\cite{pegurri2025van3twinmultitechnologyv2xdigital} extends the ms-van3t/ns-3 framework~\cite{ms-van3t-journal-2024} with the in-the-loop integration of Sionna RT~\cite{sionna}, thereby enabling deterministic ray-based channel prediction and the implementation of \gls{its} protocols over full-stack realizations of multiple \glspl{rat}.
 The resulting framework has been validated against on-field measurements, demonstrating close agreement between predicted and observed channel behavior~\cite{pegurri2025van3twinmultitechnologyv2xdigital}.
-Each platform solves a different part of the problem: the Mobility DT offers realism in geometry and mobility, while VaN3Twin offers realism in the complete communication modeling.
-Neither, however, provides an end-to-end and real-time pipeline capable of ingesting live mobility, predicting near-future trajectories, computing near-future channels, and request action within a strict deadline.